Saint Petersburg: Economy

 Saint Petersburg is a major trade gateway, serving as the financial and industrial centre of Russia, with specializations in oil and gas trade; shipbuilding yards; aerospace industry; technology, including radio, electronics, software, and computers; machine building, heavy machinery and transport, including tanks and other military equipment; mining; instrument manufacture; ferrous and nonferrous metallurgy (production of aluminium alloys); chemicals, pharmaceuticals, and medical equipment; publishing and printing; food and catering; wholesale and retail; textile and apparel industries; and many other businesses.
 It was also home to Lessner, one of Russia's two pioneering automobile manufacturers (along with Russo-Baltic); it was founded by machine tool and boilermaker G.A.
 Lessner in 1904, with designs by Boris Loutsky, and it survived until 1910.

-Ten per cent of the world's power turbines are made there at the LMZ, which built over two thousand turbines for power plants across the world.
+Ten percent of the world's power turbines are made there at the LMZ, which built over two thousand turbines for power plants across the world.
 Major local industries are Admiralty Shipyard, Baltic Shipyard, LOMO, Kirov Plant, Elektrosila, Izhorskiye Zavody; also registered in Saint Petersburg are Sovkomflot, Petersburg Fuel Company and SIBUR among other major Russian and international companies.

 The Port of Saint Petersburg has three large cargo terminals, Bolshoi Port Saint Petersburg, Kronstadt, and Lomonosov terminal.
 International cruise liners have been served at the passenger port at Morskoy Vokzal on the south-west of Vasilyevsky Island.
-In 2008 the first two berths opened at the New Passenger Port on the west of the island.
+In 2008, the first two berths opened at the New Passenger Port on the west of the island.
 The new passenger terminal is part of the city's "Marine Facade" development project and was due to have seven berths in operation by 2010.